FAQ – frequently asked questions

 If you are looking to visit Vök Baths during the most quiet time when there is least amount of visitors, we would recommend you visit during the early hours from opening or just before closing time.

-What happens if I forgot my swimsuit or other belongings after my visit?
+What happens if I forget my swimsuit or other belongings after my visit?

 Can I rent a towel, swimsuit or a warm hat?